A DICOM Framework for Machine Learning Pipelines against Real-Time Radiology Images: Introduction

-A medical professional requires a certain amount of time to access and process the images that are produced in real-time by the scanners in the hospital networks.
-The growth of the research potential of deep learning in radiology highlights the potential for real-time processing of images from scanners with minimal latency.
-With the help of image processing and ML pipelines, such diagnosis can be automated and accelerated.
-However, the clinical systems do not offer access and the ability to deploy software systems to perform complex computations on data and metadata.
-Furthermore, they lack resources and capabilities to run ML pipelines or extract and process data and metadata from the healthcare images in their PACS.
+Several factors should be satisfied to run the computational pipelines in real-time on research clusters.
+First, there should a fast and secure data transfer from the PACS to the research clusters.
+Second, an efficient processing framework must be built to process the received images, facilitating the execution of ML pipelines on them.
 Enabling secured transfer and access to large volumes of data to be processed by the algorithms is mandatory for such executions.
-Digital Imaging and Communications in Medicine (DICOM)~(\cite{pianykh2009digital}) standardizes the format the healthcare imaging and communications are stored and transferred across the network.
-DICOM network protocol facilitates the reliable transfer of imaging data and Structured Reports (SR)~(\cite{clunie2000dicom}) between the PACS in the radiology departments and computing servers such as data centers, clouds, and BMI research clusters.
-However, running the workflows on scalable public clouds maintained by third-parties comes with privacy concerns on sensitive healthcare data.
-Therefore, executing the ML pipelines on BMI clusters is often the only viable and secure option for healthcare images with protected health information (PHI).
-We hypothesize that ML pipelines can execute real-time in secure and scalable clusters of the BMI research departments on the cancer images and structured reports, by an efficient and reliable data transfer between the radiology and research departments.
+DICOM standardizes the format the healthcare imaging and communications are stored and transferred across the network~\cite{parisot1995dicom, pianykh2009digital}.
+DICOM network protocol facilitates the reliable transfer of imaging data and Structured Reports (SR)~\cite{clunie2000dicom} between the PACS and computing servers such as data centers, clouds, and research clusters.
+However, running the workflows on third-party public clouds comes with privacy concerns on sensitive healthcare data.
+Therefore, executing the ML pipelines on research clusters is often the only viable and secure option for healthcare images with protected health information (PHI).